Research Perspective

 Why it's missed

-Supply chain digitization has been framed as a cost-reduction exercise.
-It is better understood as a discoverability problem — agents can only buy from suppliers they can reach programmatically.
+Supply chain digitization is framed as cost-reduction.
+It is better understood as a discoverability problem — the A2A gateway becomes the new competitive advantage.

 The Path Forward